About National Transport and Toy Museum, Wanaka NZ

-History of the Transport and toy museum
+History of National Transport and Toy Museum

 Wānaka was chosen as the home for Gerald’s collection for the dry Central Otago climate, which helps preserve the machinery.
 Building began in October 1994, and although there were many obstacles to overcome, the Museum started to take shape.

 The Museum opened to the public on December 26, 1995, making the dream a reality.
 At that time, it was just two buildings - the Main Building and Hangar 1, which was built to look like the aviation hangars used in the 1940s with authentic hangar doors from Christchurch Airport.
 In April 2004, the Fire Station was added, followed in December 2005 by Hangar 2, to house military collectables, planes and motorbikes.
+In March 2023 the Marquee was erected giving an extra 2,600 sqm of indoor display space.

 Striving to preserve